Lxandra’s new track “Who” highlights the important topic of self-love and mental health.

 “Who” is the fourth taste of the record, following recent “Careful What I Dream Of”, “Glide” and “Other People”.
 The album promises to surpass her lauded EP “Another Lesson Learned”, which saw the likes of Refinery 29, Notion, Wonderland, The Line of Best Fit & Clash among others praise the on-the-rise artist.

 About her latest EP the artist says: “The EP (Another Lesson Learned) is about coming of age and realizing shit,” Lxandra laughs.
 “Every song is about a lesson learned.”
 Along with a handful of brand new tracks the collection will also contain empowering previous singles ‘Dig Deep’, which garnered 1 million streams in the first week of release (now up to over 6 million), and the aforementioned ‘Flicker’, one of the first songs she ever wrote.

-Finnish rising star Lxandra is back with brand new single ‘Swimming Pools’, taken from her upcoming EP.
-The emotive new track is set to be released in two versions, with a poignant piano version coming first on May 31st.
-A produced version replete with swelling strings and skittering beats will follow next month, along with the official music video.
+The emotive track ‘Swimming Pools’ from her Another Lesson Learned EP was released in two versions, with a poignant piano version on and a produced version replete with swelling strings and skittering beats, along with an official music video.

 “Swimming pools is about being happy with what you have and showing a middle finger to the expectations of society, and a world that runs on money,“ Lxandra reveals. ”It’s about remembering who you are and where you come from and always holding onto that.
 Be grateful for what you have, you have everything you need.
 Don’t make compromises for money.
 Being true to yourself is more valuable.”